Gaurav Khanna (physicist): Education

 Khanna studied at Indian Institute of Technology, Kanpur and completed his B. Tech degree in Electrical Engineering in 1995.
 He then moved to United States and earned his Ph.
 D. degree in Physics from Pennsylvania State University in 2000.

 Career

 Beginning in September 2000, he held appointment as an Assistant Professor of Mathematics at Long Island University Southampton.
 He was then appointed by University of Massachusetts Dartmouth in 2003 as an Assistant Professor of Physics.
 He was promoted to Associate Professor in 2009, and to Full Professor of Physics in 2015.
-He is currently a Professor of Physics, and Director of Research Computing at the University of Rhode Island.
-He is the founding Director of Research Computing and the Center for Computational Research at the university.
+He is currently a Professor of Physics, and AVP of Research Computing at the University of Rhode Island.
+He is the founding Director of the Institute for AI & Computational Research at the university.

 His career choices were heavily influenced by his father, Dr. Mohinder P. Khanna, a well-known theoretical particle physicist in Panjab University, India.

 Research

 Khanna's work is focused in the areas of gravitational physics, computational physics, black holes, and quantum gravity.
 He has also worked on black hole perturbation theory, loop quantum cosmology, singularities and gravitational wave science.